maizzle/maizzle.com/content/docs/build-process.md

 # Build process

-When you run `maizzle build`, your templates go through a series of events that compile them to plain HTML and apply various, email-specific transformations.
+When you run `maizzle build`, your Templates go through a series of events that compile them to plain HTML and apply various, email-specific transformations.

 To get a better understanding of how Maizzle builds your emails, here's a step-by-step guide of what's going on under the hood: